facebookresearch/textlesslib/README.md

 Textless NLP is an active area of research that aims to extend NLP techniques to work directly on spoken language.
 By using self-supervisedly learnt discrete speech representations, the area promises to unlock interesting NLP applications on languages without written form or on facets of spoken language that are unaccessable for text-based approaches, e.g. prosody.
-To learn more, please check some of the papers (...)
+To learn more, please check some of the [papers](https://speechbot.github.io/).

 **textlesslib** is a library aimed to facilitate research in Textless NLP.
 The goal of the library is to speed up the research cycle and lower the learning curve for those who want to start.
 We provide highly configurable, off-the-shelf available tools to encode speech